alpacahq/user-docs/content/orders/_index.md

 We are currently working on supporting advanced order types such as OCO (one-cancels-the-other) bracket orders.
 This feature and more will initially be available only as part of a new account plan designed specifically for high-volume algorithmic traders.
 This new account plan is not for everyone and may require certain conditions of your trading activity.
-Currently this program is only open to eligible U.S. residents.
+Currently this program is only open to eligible U.S. residents who deposit and maintain $25,000 equity (due to FINRA's Pattern Day Trader rule).
 If you think this may be for you, please **[complete this form](https://goo.gl/forms/D9k1MMNtY9awXcum1)** and we'll contact you.